daisaru11/setup-cd-tools/README.md

-A Github Action to set up a variety of tools for Continous Delivery.
+A Github Action to set up a variety of tools for Continuous Delivery.

 ## Supported Tools